IBM-Cloud/Bluemix-ContextPathRouting/README.md

 # Context Path Routing with IBM Bluemix

 [Context Path Routing](https://www.cloudfoundry.org/context-path-routing/) was introduced by Cloud Foundry in 2015 with CLI support in 2016.
-Context Path Routing is routing based not only on domain names (host header) but also the path specified in the URL.
+It allows to serve an app not just from a domain like "example.com", but also from a relative path like "example.com/myapp".
 This way, multiple apps and services can share the same domain/host name, but are reached under different paths.
+It facilitates microservices-based application architectures with one or few host/domain names.
+Having a separate host for each app or service can be avoided now.

+In this sample project we are demonstrating the use of context path routing.
+Two apps, both implemented in a different language, share the same host name.
+In adddition, the two apps can be deployed with a single command.
+App details for both are defined in just one manifest file - another feature to simplify management of microservices-based applications.

 ## Table of Contents
 * [What this sample does](#what-this-sample-does)